-allow-v6-synthesis This option was introduced for the smooth transition from AAAA to A6 and from allow-transfer Specifies which hosts are allowed to receive zone transfers from the server. allow-transfer may also be specified in the zone statement, in which case it overrides the options allow-transfer statement.
-If not specified, the default is to allow transfers to all hosts.
+- allow-v6-synthesis This option was introduced for the smooth transition from AAAA to A6 and from "nibble labels" to binary labels.
+However, since both A6 and binary labels were then deprecated, this option was also deprecated.
+It is now ignored with some warning messages. - allow-transfer Specifies which hosts are allowed to receive zone transfers from the server. allow-transfer may also be specified in the zone statement, in which case it overrides the options allow-transfer statement.
+If not specified, the default is to allow transfers to all hosts. - blackhole Specifies a list of addresses that the server will not accept queries from or use to resolve a query.
+Queries from these addresses will not be responded to.
+The default is none.